sepidehhosseinzadeh/Gesture-Recognition/README.md

 # Hand-Gesture-Recognition

-## Task
-Developing a classification model to differentiate gestures.
+A classification model to differentiate hand gestures.

 ## Data
 List of 2000 examples of 6 different types of hand gestures.